 How does it work?

 Polyester Geogrid is a manufactured product that consists of a grid of tiny polyethylene beads bonded together in a continuous sheet.
 The beads are made from recycled plastic and are available in various standard sizes.
 The Geogrid is typically laid down on top of the ground but can also be laid into trenches or existing structures such as retaining walls.
 Polyester Geogrid isn't an earth-moving product; it will work best when combined with other erosion control elements, including proper landscaping practices, erosion control fabric, and other erosion control methods like mulch and rock.
-Operators are typically issued Geogrids by the ton, according to the manufacturer's specifications, including the grid size to be used.
+According to the manufacturer's specifications, operators are typically issued Geogrids by the ton, including the grid size to be used.

 What are the Features of a Polyester Geogrid?